 Do start early with your online campaign.
 There is a lot you can do online right now in preparation for your campaign.
 Begin or continue using social media, put material about yourself online and begin building your online reputation.

 Don’t register the wrong domain name.
 Adding the year or position to the domain name can easily make the name irrelevant in the future.
-Using a non-specific name, like the candidate’s name or ‘vote’ and name, will last much longer and can be reused over multiple campaigns.
+Using a non-specific name, like the candidate’s name or ‘vote’ and name, can be reused over multiple campaigns.

 Don’t commit to a domain name before you own it.
 Even if you are waiting to start your campaign website, do not commit to using your chosen domain name before you have secured it.
 There’s nothing worse than ordering campaign supplies listing a website that is wrong or, worse, owned by someone else.